Sesame Noodles

 • 2 tsp. toasted sesame oil

-Serve warm.
+Serve immediately.

 This dish has quite a lot of broccoli, and sauce too.
 It’s oily and quite salty, and filling.
 There’s a mild but noticeable heat from the cayenne.
 Derek loves this recipe, and asks for it at least once a week.
 I enjoy it as well, although I prefer to make it into more of a salad by adding lots of raw veggies (partly because the noodles as Derek prefers them are quite salty).
 I usually julienne about 4 cups of raw vegetables.
 I like cucumber, carrots, red and yellow bell pepper, radishes, jicama, bean sprouts, scallions, kohlrabi, etc. I usually keep the raw veggies separate from the noodles and broccoli so that Derek and I can mix in our preferred proportion of raw veggies.
 Last time I made this I served it with cucumbers that had been marinating in a sweet, vinegary dressing, and Derek really liked the combination, much more than plain julienned cucumbers.

 I would say that this recipe makes 4 generous servings, which should be enough for dinner for four people, but people always seem to want seconds.
-So realistically I would say that by itself this recipe serves three, and if you serve it with a lot of raw vegetables and some browned tofu cubes then it serves four people for dinner.
+So realistically I would say that by itself this recipe serves three, and if you serve it with a lot of raw vegetables and some spicy, crispy tofu cubes then it serves four people for dinner.
 Usually I just make this recipe for Derek and I, and we split the leftovers into two small lunches or I give it as a big lunch to Derek.
 Leftovers from this recipe make a nice lunch the next day (hot or cold).
 I never have any difficulty getting rid of the leftovers!

 The sauce is also tasty on cauliflower and other vegetables.
+The sauce can be made ahead of time.
+Just cover it.
+It’s fine at room temperature overnight.

 Derek: A-